Phenylpropanolamine: History

+Society and culture

+Names

+Phenylpropanolamine is the generic name of the drug and its INN, BAN, and DCF, while phenylpropanolamine hydrochloride is its USAN and BANM in the case of the hydrochloride salt.
+It is also known by the synonym norephedrine.

+Brand names of phenylpropanolamine include Acutrim, Appedrine, Capton Diet, Control, Dexatrim, Emagrin Plus A.P., Glifentol, Kontexin, Merex, Monydrin, Mydriatine, Prolamine, Propadrine, Propagest, Recatol, Rinexin, Tinaroc, and Westrim, among many others.
+It has also been used in combinations under brand names including Allerest, Demazin, Dimetapp, and Sinarest, among others.

+Availability

+Phenylpropanolamine is available for medical and veterinary use in some countries.

+Exercise and sports

+There has been interest in phenylpropanolamine as a performance-enhancing drug in exercise and sports.
+However, clinical studies suggest that phenylpropanolamine is not effective in this regard.
+Phenylpropanolamine is not on the World Anti-Doping Agency (WADA) list of prohibited substances as of 2024.

 Legal status

-In Sweden, PPA is still available in prescription decongestants, PPA is also still available in Germany.
+In Sweden, phenylpropanolamine is still available in prescription decongestants; Phenylpropanolamine is also still available in Germany.
 It is used in some polypill medications like Wick DayMed capsules.

-In the United Kingdom, PPA was available in many "all in one" cough and cold medications which usually also feature paracetamol or another analgesic and caffeine and could also be purchased on its own; however, it is no longer approved for human use.
-A European Category 1 Licence is required to purchase PPA for academic use.
+In the United Kingdom, phenylpropanolamine was available in many "all in one" cough and cold medications which usually also feature paracetamol (also known as acetaminophen) or another analgesic and caffeine and could also be purchased on its own.
+It is no longer approved for human use, however, and a European Category 1 Licence is required to purchase or acquire phenylpropanolamine for academic or research use.

-In the United States, the Food and Drug Administration (FDA) issued a public health advisory against the use of the drug in November 2000.
-In this advisory, the FDA requested but did not require that all drug companies discontinue marketing products containing PPA.
-The agency estimates that PPA caused between 200 and 500 strokes per year among 18-to-49-year-old users.
-In 2005, the FDA removed PPA from over-the-counter sale and removed its "generally recognized as safe and effective" (GRASE) status.
-Under the 2020 CARES Act, it requires FDA approval before it can be marketed again.
+In the United States, the Food and Drug Administration (FDA) issued a public health advisory recommending against the use of the drug in November 2000.
+In this advisory, the FDA requested but did not require that all drug companies discontinue marketing products containing phenylpropanolamine.
+The agency estimates that phenylpropanolamine caused between 200 and 500 strokes per year among 18-to-49-year-old users.
+In 2005, the FDA removed phenylpropanolamine from over-the-counter sale and removed its "generally recognized as safe and effective" (GRASE) status.
+Under the 2020 CARES Act, it requires FDA approval before it can be marketed again, effectively banning the drug, even as a prescription.

 Because of its potential use in amphetamine manufacture, phenylpropanolamine is controlled by the Combat Methamphetamine Epidemic Act of 2005.
-It is still available for veterinary use in dogs, however, as a treatment for urinary incontinence.
+However, It is still available for veterinary use in dogs as a treatment for urinary incontinence.

 Internationally, an item on the agenda of the 2000 Commission on Narcotic Drugs session called for including the stereoisomer norephedrine in Table I of United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances.

-Drugs containing PPA were banned in India on 27 January 2011.
-On 13 September 2011, Madras High Court revoked a ban on manufacture and sale of pediatric drugs PPA and nimesulide.
+Drugs containing phenylpropanolamine were banned in India on 27 January 2011.
+On 13 September 2011, Madras High Court revoked a ban on the manufacture and sale of pediatric drugs phenylpropanolamine and nimesulide.